communicode-source/tagging-api/README.md

 ### Classes to Vectors
 Each class in the training data is given an index (ie. "HTML" -> 1).
 The label for any given piece of data is a one-hot (though there may be more than one class).
 #### Neural Network
-The model uses a one layer nerual network that predicts the class vector for a given phrase vector.
+The model uses a nerual network of a desired size and shape that predicts the class vector for a given phrase vector.
 The sigmoid function is used to tranform any output to a number between zero and one.
 These outputs between zero and one are the confidences for each class.

 ## The API
 This system uses the Flask web library for the API.
 A POST request is sent to the API with a given non-profit description.
 The API returns a JSON file of class names and their given confidences.